-As of April 2024: I don’t have space for new supervisees at the moment.
+As of October 2025: I don’t have space for new supervisees.

 In 1997 I received a Diploma in Clinical Supervision and Consultancy from the Whittington School of Psychotherapy & Counselling.